 In April 2013, Barclay signed for Scarlets on a three-year contract after Glasgow reneged on an initial contract extension.

-Barclay started the first four games for Scotland in the 2016 RBS 6 Nations, scoring one try.
-The Llaneli based flanker started in the 19-16 win over Argentina in Murrayfield in the Autumn International.
+He started the first four games for Scotland in the 2016 RBS 6 Nations, scoring one try.
+The Llanelli based flanker started in the 19-16 win over Argentina in Murrayfield in the Autumn International.

-In January 2017, he was included in Scotland's squad to compete in the 2017 Six Nations tournament, having previous played 26 Six Nations matches scoring 2 tries.
+In January 2017, he was included in Scotland's squad to compete in the 2017 Six Nations tournament, having previously played 26 Six Nations matches scoring 2 tries.

 In May 2017, Barclay was named as the Scotland captain for the three-Test summer tour.

-In November 2017, Barclay agreed to join Edinburgh from Scarlets for the 2018-19 season.
-He has been with the Welsh region since leaving Glasgow Warriors in 2013, and captained them to the Pro12 title in 2016.
+Six months later, he agreed to join Edinburgh from Scarlets for the 2018-19 season.
+He was with the Welsh region since leaving Glasgow Warriors in 2013 and captained them to the Pro12 title in 2016.

-Barclay brought a wealth of experience to the Scottish squad as they head into the 2018 Six Nations.
+Barclay brought a wealth of experience to the Scottish squad as they went into the 2018 Six Nations.

 In May 2019, he was named in Scotland's 42-man training squad ahead of the Rugby World Cup.

 He captained the side in his final appearance against Russia at the Japan showpiece in October 2019 before announcing his international retirement in December 2019.

 He has earned 76 caps for his country during a 12-year Test career that saw him play in 3 World Cups.